KanzNguyen/CS410-Adversarial-examples-detection-with-GA-ensemble/README.md

 <h3>Transfer setting</h3>

-<p><em>ENAD "unknown attack" protocol: everything is fit on FGSM and the target attack appears
+<p><em>Transfer attack protocol: everything is fit on FGSM and the target attack appears
 only at test, scored by the FGSM detectors.
 The baseline lands near the ENAD paper's Table 2 (ResNet), confirming the protocol.
 No row is uniformly best — the strongest configuration depends on dataset and target, so the highest AUROC in each column is highlighted rather than a fixed